aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 ### Assumptions

-This implementation approach assumes all _Devices_ are not connected at all times, publish to a single topic telemetry. **blah blah blah**.
+This implementation approach assumes all _Devices_ are not connected at all times, each _Device_ publishes temperature telemetry to a single topic.
+It also assumes that all temperature readings are emitted with a sensor name value of Temperature celcious or Temperature Fahrenheit and follow the message payload formats outlined below.

 ## Implementation

 You can test this pattern out by publishing messages with the [MQTT test client](https://us-west-2.console.aws.amazon.com/iot/home?#/test) in the AWS IoT console or using the [IoT Device Simulator](https://aws.amazon.com/solutions/implementations/iot-device-simulator/).
 In a real world implementation you'll configure multiple devices as things so they can communicate with your IoT core endpoint.

 {{% notice note %}}
-The code samples focus on the _fan-in_ design in general.
+The configuration and code samples focus on the _fan-in_ design in general.
 Please refer to the [Getting started with AWS IoT Core](https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html) for details on creating things, certificates, obtaining your endpoint, and publishing telemetry to your endpoint.
 The configuration and code samples below are used to demonstrate the basic capability of the _Fan-in_ pattern.
+Refer to the [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [Amazon Kinesis Data Firehose](https://docs.aws.amazon.com/firehose/latest/dev/what-is-this-service.html) for more in depth configuration options for these services.
 {{% /notice %}}

 ### Devices